Lynx-Huang/allxonTest/docs/Create a Plugin.md

 :::info

 Allxon Octo SDK only provides JSON encryption and decryption functionalities.
-Since it is not limited to specific WebSocket libraries, use whichever Websocket library that suits your needs.
+Since it is not limited to specific WebSocket libraries, use whichever WebSocket library that suits your needs.
 :::

 Next, Send a `v2/notifyPluginUpdate` initialize all the cards on Allxon Portal.